fakahil/fakahil.github.io/index.rst

 - `Masters thesis <https://fakahil.github.io/listings/masters_thesis.pdf>`_

 I divide my PhD project into mini projects which I blog about in `Sunrise <https://fakahil.github.io/sunrise/>`_ .
-There one can find useful codes to analyse the Sunrise data with their current format.
+In there one can find useful codes to analyse the Sunrise data with their current format.

-All the calibration procedures which I have written for the PHI instrument are found in the `Solar Orbiter <https://fakahil.github.io/solo/>`_ page.
+Some of the calibration procedures which I have written for the PHI instrument can be found in the `Solar Orbiter <https://fakahil.github.io/solo/>`_ page.

-Functions and procedures written in Python that are useful for scientific research and general data science can be found `here <https://fakahil.github.io/science/>`_
+Functions and procedures written in Python that are useful for scientific research and general data science can be found `here <https://fakahil.github.io/coding/>`_

 My procedures and work on MURAM simulations can be found in `MURAM simulations <https://fakahil.github.io/muram/>`_.